 Soft laughter floated out the window.
 “Yeah.
 Money.
 Since you don’t know what I’m talking about, I guess that’s not why you’re out here.
 Forget I said anything to you.”

-The light turned green.
-The car rolled forward.
+The light turned green, and the car rolled forward.

 Christian jumped toward it with a quick step.
 “Wait!”